Crispher/MathlibExplorer/README.md

 # MathlibExplorer

-Mathlib explorer is a visualization tool designed specifically for [Lean&#39;s mathlib library](https://github.com/leanprover-community/mathlib4).
+Mathlib explorer is a visualization tool designed for [Lean's mathlib library](https://github.com/leanprover-community/mathlib4).
 It visualizes the import relations between source files in mathlib, and allows users to explore the library in a more intuitive way.

 <!-- include screenshots -->